SCE Employee Guide

 Steps to follow for evacuation are:

-- All exits are identified on the Service Center of Excellence floor plan.
+- All exits are identified on building floor plan.
 (See plan(s) posted near exit doors.)

 - Upon notification of an emergency condition, assume that the emergency is real until you learn otherwise.